DS4SD/MolGrapher/README.md

 ```
 Output predictions are saved in: `./data/predictions/default/`.

-By default, molgrapher runs on CPU.
-This option can be modified in: `./molgrapher/scripts/annotate/run_predict.sh`, changing the flag `--force-cpu` to `--no-force-cpu`.
-The installation steps for running PaddleOCR on GPU may depend on the user system.
+To run the inference on GPU, PaddleOCR should be correctly installed for GPU.
+The installation steps may depend on the user system.

 ### USPTO-30K Benchmark